microsoft/hlsl-specs/proposals/NNNN-psv0-entry-name.md

 unset, the runtime can fall back to default behavior, which limits the state object API usage scenarios.

-With this solution, when a new compiler and validator are used to compile an application's shaders, these shaders will still be compatible with older pipeline API and runtime versions while including the additional information that makes them convenient to use in the new state object API.
+When a new compiler and validator are used to compile an application's shaders, these shaders will still be compatible with older pipeline API and runtime versions while including the additional information that makes them convenient to use in the new state object API.